-The data will also systematically be compared with existing resources (OpenfMRI, human connectome projects, datasets available at Neurospin).
+The data will also systematically be compared with existing resources (OpenfMRI, NeuroVault, Human Connectome Project, datasets available at Neurospin).
 The methodological aspects will be carried out in close collaboration with the Parietal team at Neurospin (http://team.inria.fr/parietal/), that has recently developed specific techniques to perform brain parcellation effectively [4] and to discriminate between distributed activation patterns [5].
 The post-doc will also re-use the existing pipeline and quality checking tools of the Parietal team.